gtvr/gtvr.github.io/_includes/tabs/about.md

 ## Hello!

 We are a currently unofficial student organization at Georgia Tech dedicated to the exploration and proliferization of virtual reality technology.
-We want to spark ideas and have enjoy doing it.
+We want to spark ideas and enjoy doing it.

 * We:
     * Discuss VR and related (experimental programming) topics